splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 As discussed in :ref:`get-started-signalflow`, the heart of the Splunk Observability Cloud platform is a streaming, real-time analytics engine that executes computations written in a flexible language named SignalFlow.
 A stream is a request for data, like an expression that references another assigned stream.

 A stream is represented as a plot line in the graphical plot-builder UI.
-You can view and edit the SignalFlow underlying a chart by clicking :strong:`View SignalFlow` while on the :strong:`Plot Editor` tab.
+You can view and edit the SignalFlow underlying a chart by selecting :strong:`View SignalFlow` while on the :strong:`Plot Editor` tab.

--	To show or hide a sidebar that displays the plot label, click the sidebar/caret icon at far right.
+-	To show or hide a sidebar that displays the plot label, select the sidebar/caret icon at far right.

--	To show or hide plot configuration options when viewing the sidebar, click the plot label or the settings icon (gear).
+-	To show or hide plot configuration options when viewing the sidebar, select the plot label or the settings icon (gear).

--	To return to the graphical plot-builder view, click :strong:`View builder`.
+-	To return to the graphical plot-builder view, select :strong:`View builder`.

 By default, when any chart is opened in the chart builder, Splunk Observability Cloud first attempts to render it in graphical plot-builder mode.
 The chart builder opens in SignalFlow mode only if the chart cannot be represented in the graphical plot-builder.

 Converting a chart from SignalFlow to the graphical plot-builder might change the formatting of the SignalFlow.
 For example, extra spaces might be removed, or parentheses might be added.

 When you edit the SignalFlow that powers a chart, or when you create a chart by writing SignalFlow, you must follow the guidelines below to ensure that the chart can be edited in the graphical plot-builder mode as well.
-If any element of the SignalFlow in a chart does not follow these guidelines, attempting to convert to graphical plot-builder mode by clicking :strong:`View builder` results in an error.
+If any element of the SignalFlow in a chart does not follow these guidelines, attempting to convert to graphical plot-builder mode by selecting :strong:`View builder` results in an error.

 .. 	contents:: Summary of guidelines
    	:local: